rabadzhiyski/business_improvement/content/blog/customer-churn-spark.md

 After data is cleaned and gotten ready for modeling, one of the most vital steps is to split the data into a *test set* and a *train set*.

-In Spark, it\'s important to make sure you split the data **after** all the transformations.
-This is because operations like *StringIndexer* don\'t always produce the same index even when given the same list of strings.
+In Spark, it's important to make sure you split the data **after** all the transformations.
+This is because operations like *StringIndexer* don't always produce the same index even when given the same list of strings.

     # Fit and transform the data